renovatebot/renovate/docs/usage/configuration-options.md

 - `currentValue`

 Use named capture group matching _or_ set a corresponding template.
-We recommend you use only _one_ of these methods, or you'll get confused.
+We recommend you use only _one_ of these methods, or you will get confused.

 We recommend that you also tell Renovate what `versioning` to use.
 If the `versioning` field is missing, then Renovate defaults to using `semver` versioning.